jblocher/mgt6534/README.md

 ### HuggingFace

-Sign up for a [Huggingface](https://huggingface.co) account.
-Again, the free account should be sufficient.
-You need to create a HuggingFace account as we will be using the HuggingFace platform for some of the exercises.
+*Optional for now* Sign up for a [Huggingface](https://huggingface.co) account.
+The free account should be sufficient.
+We may be using the HuggingFace platform for some of the exercises.

 ## Class Plan